 Havasupai is what many consider to be one of the America’s most beautiful treasures.
 Its turquoise blue waters flow through the campground and multiple waterfalls until it ultimately feeds the Colorado River.
 While most folks only see two to four waterfalls, there are actually six - Fifty-foot, Little Navajo, Hidden, Havasu, Mooney, and Beaver (in order from first to last).
 Check the map they provide you when you collect your permit and ask around.
 Hidden falls is not on the map they provide.
 The waterfalls are nothing short of spectacular, and if it’s not on your bucket list already, you better get moving!

 The land is managed by its original owners, the Havasupai Tribe, with whom you will have to make camping reservations.
-You will pay a one-time entrance and environmental fee along with a per-night camping fee.
-Camp sites are first-come, first-serve.
-Click HERE for current rates and to find a list of phone numbers you can call to make a reservation.
-You can also make your reservation online by clicking HERE.
+Camp sites are first-come, first-serve and all reservations are for 4 days/3 nights.
+Click HERE for current rates and to make your camping reservation online.
 Once you've made your reservation, you can pick up your permit when you reach the tourist office in Supai Village on the first day of your trip.
 If you're hiking in, you'll see the tourist office on your left soon after entering the village.
 In terms of facilities, there are composting toilets at various locations in the campground that are normally stocked with toilet paper, but it's always a good idea to bring some just in case!

 When to go: